eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 }
 ```

-*Notice:* You can apply the payloadmapping at the creation of the policy as well.
+*Notice:* You can apply the payload mapping at the creation of the connection as well.

 > Now Ditto is set up and you can connect your IoT Device to it.

-## Connecting an Arduino Device to Eclipse-Ditto
+## Connecting an Arduino Device to Eclipse Ditto

 ### Requirements

-1. An Arduino or an other developer board like "Funduino" etc. This tutorial will work with an Octopus-board (which is pretty rare but most of the code will work with every other board with an ESP8266 on it).
+1. An Arduino or another developer board like "Funduino" etc. This example will work with an
+Octopus-board (which is pretty rare but most of the code will work with every other board with an ESP8266 on it).
-2. You can eiter use the [Arduino IDE](https://www.arduino.cc/en/Main/Software) or [PlatformIO](https://platformio.org/) (highly recommended) which offers a command-line client - if you're a Visual Studio Code User, check out the PlatformIO IDE Extension.
-PlatformIO let you use your favourite text editor, which is pretty neat instead of using the rigid Arduino IDE.
+2. You can either use the [Arduino IDE](https://www.arduino.cc/en/Main/Software) or
+[PlatformIO](https://platformio.org/) (highly recommended) which offers a command-line client -
+if you're a Visual Studio Code user, check out the PlatformIO IDE Extension.
+PlatformIO lets
+you use your favourite text editor, which is pretty neat instead of using the rigid Arduino IDE.

 ### Preparing your IDE